 I dedicate this master’s project to my husband, Edward.
 Ever since we met five years ago, I have been a student.
-I could not have completed this project without your love, support, romantic bouquets, and the interesting cooking habits that you put into action on the nights I had homework (apparently, hotdog pizza is a thing).
+I could not have completed this project without your love, support, romantic bouquets, and the interesting cooking habits you put into action on the nights I had homework (apparently, hotdog pizza is a thing).
 You make me laugh when I want to cry.
 You never doubted me.

 I would also like to thank my children, Sarah, Meghan, Connor, and Peter.
 You are my reason for wanting to be the best person I can be because you all deserve the best.
 I have dragged the four of you all around Maine, exploring abandoned houses, living in new towns, fixing up dilapidated old farmhouses, and in search of the perfect beach.
 You guys are my troopers, and I love you all to the moon and back.